SoniaPimenta/NLP/README.md

 # NLP
-# Mini Project: Position is Power – System Prompt Bias in Language Models
+# Mini Project: Influence of System Prompts on Gender Bias in Language Models

 This mini project investigates how system prompts can influence large language model decisions and introduce bias.
 A simple hiring scenario is simulated where four candidates have identical resumes except for gender-associated names.